Rule Engine Explained: Smarter Rewards, Happier Customers

 Businesses are constantly searching for new and effective ways to not only attract customers but to keep them coming back.
 This is where a well-designed loyalty program comes in.
 While many think of loyalty programs as simple "buy 10, get one free" punch cards, the most successful ones are far more complex and personal.
 The secret behind these dynamic and highly effective programs is a powerful tool known as a Rule Engine.

-Without a proper rules engine, a loyalty program is a one-size-fits-all approach that struggles to truly engage customers and drive desired behaviors.
+Without a proper rule engine, a loyalty program is a one-size-fits-all approach that struggles to truly engage customers and drive desired behaviors.
 A robust rules engine allows for the kind of personalization that makes customers feel seen and valued, which is critical for building long-term loyalty.
 In fact, reports show that 78% of customers are more likely to stay loyal to a brand if they receive rewards in return for their continued investment.
 With a rule engine, you can create a points-based system that is both flexible and powerful, rewarding a wide variety of customer behaviors in real time.

 Types of Rules You Can Set Up